risan/giphy-random/README.md

   .catch(e => console.error(e.message));
 ```

-You can get your Giphy API key by [here](https://developers.giphy.com/dashboard/?create=true).
+You can get your Giphy API key by registering an application [here](https://developers.giphy.com/dashboard/?create=true).

 ### Specifying default rating

 Giphy use [MPAA-style](https://www.mpaa.org/wp-content/uploads/2013/11/film_ratings1.jpg) rating to filter the content.
-You can specify the default rating by passing `rating` parameter to the costructor:
+You can specify the default rating by passing `rating` parameter to the constructor:

 ```js
 const giphyRandom = new GiphyRandom({ apiKey: 'YOUR_API_KEY', rating: 'PG' });